Drone Laws in Slovakia

 - Drones must be flown during the day.

-- Drones must be flown at a distance of less than 50 meters (164 feet) from any person, building, ship or vehicle, excluding the facility and the person providing the take-off and landing.
+- Drones must be flown at a distance of 50 meters away (164 feet) from any person, building, ship or vehicle, excluding the facility and the person providing the take-off and landing.

 - Drones cannot be flown in controlled airspace, including areas sensitive to aircraft noise (e.g., protected areas).